 If you see API authentication errors, follow the troubleshooting procedures.

 It may take few minutes until new resources are detected and synthesized as entities.
 See Cloud integrations system limits for more information.

 After you authorize New Relic to integrate one or more of your Google project's services, New Relic starts monitoring your GCP data at regular polling intervals.
 After a few minutes, data will appear in the New Relic UI.
-To find and use your data, including links to dashboards and alert settings, go to one.newrelic.com > Infrastructure > GCP.
+To find and use your data, including links to and alert settings, go to one.newrelic.com > All capabilities > Infrastructure > GCP.